andipfeff/bikesharing/README.md

 # NYC CitiBike with Tableau

 ## Overview
-This analysis on the Citibike business in New York City was prepared to assist in showing the viability of a bike-sharing program in Des Moines to a potential investor.
+This analysis, on the Citibike business in New York City, was prepared to assist in showing the viability of a bike-sharing program in Des Moines to a potential investor.
 Citibike data for the month of August 2019 was downloaded into a csv file and transformed using Pandas and Tableau calculations.
 The presentation was then created using a Tableau visualization story.

 ## Results